Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Rachel O from San Francisco

 It sounds like you are a saint, and have also been taken advantage of by your brother's future wife.
 You have gone way beyond the call of duty and should not have to do any more.
 I trust the 23 have RSVP'd already and made clear if they will be attending.
 The latest here is not telling anyone the location of the event until they have positively RSVP'd and know you are definitely expecting them.
-Only then will you tell them the location of the party or event.
-Good manners seem to have gone out the window in so many cases.

 Your brother must be very special to you to do all of this on your own.
 I am curious how has the bride invited all these mystery people to the wedding if she doesn't have their addresses for you?